CoryMcCartan/blockpop/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* The examples for several functions are \donttest{}, because these functions download large amounts of data and/or take significantly longer than five seconds to run.
+* The examples for several functions are \donttest{} or \dontrun{}, because these functions download large amounts of data, require API keys, and/or take significantly longer than five seconds to run.